Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Introduction

-One popular way to construct these tests is to use the kernel-based maximum mean discrepancy (MMD; \citet{smola07hilbert,gretton2012kerneltwosample}, also known as energy distance \citep{sejdinovic13equivalence}), which one can interpret as a (semi-)metric\footnote{We call a function semimetric if it is a metric except that it can be zero for different elements; in the literature this term is ambiguous and it is also sometimes called pseudometric.} on the space of probability distributions.
-More precisely, MMD relies on the kernel mean embedding \citep[Chapter~4]{berlinet04reproducing}, which maps a probability distribution to a reproducing kernel Hilbert space (RKHS; \citet{aronszajn50theory}) by means of a kernel function, and quantifies the discrepancy of two distributions as their distance in the associated RKHS.
+One way to construct these tests is to use the kernel-based maximum mean discrepancy (MMD; \citealt{smola07hilbert,gretton2012kerneltwosample}), which one can interpret as a (semi-)metric on the space of probability distributions.\footnote{A function is a semimetric if it is a metric but can be zero for distinct elements.} In the statistics literature, MMD is also known as energy distance \citep{szekely04testing,szekely05new}; see \citet{sejdinovic13equivalence} for the equivalence.
+MMD relies on the kernel mean embedding \citep[Ch.~4]{berlinet04reproducing}; it uses a kernel function to map a probability distribution to a reproducing kernel Hilbert space (RKHS; \citealt{aronszajn50theory}) and quantifies the discrepancy of the two distributions as their distance in the RKHS.
 MMD is a metric if the kernel mean embedding is injective; the kernel is then called characteristic \citep{fukumizu08kernel,sriperumbudur10hilbert}.
-With MMD a metric, its two-sample test allows to distinguish any distributions given that their kernel mean embeddings exist, which is guaranteed under mild conditions.
-Two-sample tests based on MMD are widely applicable, as many kernel functions have been designed for Euclidean and non-Euclidean domains, e.g., strings \citep{watkins99dynamic,cuturi05contextfree}, graphs \citep{gartner03graph,bai20localglobal,borgwardt20graph}, or time series \citep{cuturi07kernel,cuturi11fast,kiraly19kernel}.
+When using a characteristic kernel, the MMD two-sample test allows to distinguish any distributions given that their kernel mean embeddings exist, which is guaranteed under mild conditions.

+Two-sample tests based on MMD are widely applicable, as there exist kernel functions for a multitude of Euclidean and non-Euclidean domains, for example, strings \citep{watkins99dynamic,cuturi05contextfree}, graphs \citep{gartner03graph,borgwardt20graph}, or time series \citep{cuturi11fast,kiraly19kernel}.
+Another benefit of kernel-based two-sample tests is their high power.
+While, for Euclidean data, it has been shown that the power of such tests generally decreases in the high-dimensional setting \citep{ramdas2015powerhypothesistest}, recent results \citep{cheng24kernel} establish that the power rather depends on the intrinsic dimensionality of the data.
+The intrinsic dimensionality is typically low in real-world settings so that the kernel-based two-sample tests there do not suffer the curse of dimensionality.